 PLEASE NOTE: All Mite Predators require additional processing time due to rearing and collection times.
 Additional information can be found on the Shipping Tab to identify the earliest shipment date.
 If you have questions about shipment dates, orders can be placed with our sales representatives at 1-800-827-2847.

-This Product Controls These Pests or Diseases: Spider Mites (Mult), Two-Spotted Spider Mite (Tetranychus urticae), Russet Mites, Eriophyid Mites
+This Product Controls These Pests or Diseases: Brown Almond Mite (Bryobia rubrioculus), Spider Mite (Mult), Two-Spotted Spider Mite (Tetranychus urticae), Cyclamen Mite (Phytonemus pallidus), Broad Mite (Polyphagotarsonemus latus), Russet Mites

 Environment: Outdoors, Crops, Orchards & Vineyards, Nursery, Greenhouse, Grow Room, Hydroponics, Aquaponics, Pond & Environment, Interiorscapes, Container Plants

 Storage: If not releasing immediately, keep in a cool dark place out of direct sunlight.
 Do not refrigerate.